masanoriyoshii/p1_navigation/README.md

 For this project, you will not need to install Unity - this is because we have already built the environment for you, and you can download it from the [link here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Windows_x86_64.zip).

-Then, place the file in the p1_navigation/ folder in the DRLND GitHub repository, and unzip (or decompress) the file.
+Then, place the file in the `p1_navigation/` folder, and unzip (or decompress) the file.

-(For Windows users) Check out this link if you need help with determining if your computer is running a 32-bit version or 64-bit version of the Windows operating system.

-(For AWS) If you'd like to train the agent on AWS (and have not enabled a virtual screen), then please use this link to obtain the "headless" version of the environment.
-You will not be able to watch the agent without enabling a virtual screen, but you will be able to train the agent.
-(To watch the agent, you should follow the instructions to enable a virtual screen, and then download the environment for the Linux operating system above.)

-Step 3: Explore the Environment
+### Step 3
-After you have followed the instructions above, open Navigation.ipynb (located in the p1_navigation/ folder in the DRLND GitHub repository) and follow the instructions to learn how to use the Python API to control the agent.
+Check `Navigation.ipynb` to learn how to use the Python API to control the agent.

-Watch the (silent) video below to see what kind of output to expect from the notebook, if everything is working properly!

-In the last code cell of the notebook, you'll learn how to design and observe an agent that always selects random actions at each timestep.
-Your goal in this project is to create an agent that performs much better!